-Ratio of Financing Costs to Revenue Stream: The 2019-20, 2020-21 and 2021-22 General Fund ratios (to one decimal place) increase by 0.0%, 0.1% and 0.0% respectively.
+Ratio of Financing Costs to Revenue Stream: The 2020-21, 2021-22 and 2022-23 General Fund ratios (to one decimal place) increase by 0.0%, 0.0% and 0.0% respectively - i.e. the increase is less than 0.1% for all three years.

-This is calculated on the assumption that the flexible use of capital receipts does not increase the council's revenue stream but does increase the council's funding requirement by £681k.
+This is calculated on the assumption that the flexible use of capital receipts does not increase the council's revenue stream but does increase the council's funding requirement by £623k.

-- 1.8 As the above projects continue to progress, further updates to this strategy will be presented. - 1.9 Cabinet is recommended to consider and agree this revised Capital Receipts Strategy and recommend it to council.
+- 1.11 As the above projects continue to progress, further updates to this strategy will be presented. - 1.12 Cabinet is recommended to consider and agree this revised Capital Receipts Strategy and recommend it to council.